-Usually when you hear that someone is organising an Easter egg hunt you picture lots of small children, basket over one arm, hunting around the garden for miniature chocolate eggs.
-The eggs either go in the basket for totting up at the end, or get eaten on the spot.
-Depends on how well run your egg hunt is!
-However, what about an event with a difference.
-Many people think dogs are like children anyway (indeed many people treat their dogs exactly that way) so why not give them a little treat-filled game to keep them amused?
+Usually, when you hear that someone is organising an Easter egg hunt, you picture lots of small children, basket over one arm, hunting around the garden for miniature chocolate eggs.
+The eggs go in the basket for totting up at the end or get eaten on the spot.
+It depends on how well run your egg hunt is!
+However, what about an event with a difference?
+Many people think dogs are like children anyway (indeed, many people treat their dogs exactly that way), so why not give them a little treat-filled game to keep them amused?

-To keep some kind of control all dogs are kept on a leash at all times as well.
-Despite this though they will have a whale of a time sniffing out the treats and socialising with friends (maybe even sworn enemies) and lots of exercise will have been taken by everyone.
-Sounds a lot more fun than your standard walk in the park, doesn’t it?
+To keep some control, all dogs are on a leash at all times.
+Despite this, they will have a whale of a time sniffing out the treats and socialising with friends (maybe even sworn enemies), and lots of exercises will have been taken by everyone.